【Major Papers of the Laboratory】

 ・SNIP1 is a candidate modifier of the transcriptional activity of c-Myc on E box-dependent target genes., Molecular cell, 24(5), 2006

-・TGF-beta synergizes with defects in the Hippo pathway to stimulate human malignant mesothelioma growth., The Journal of experimental medicine, 209(3), 2012
+・TGF-beta synergizes with defects in the Hippo pathway to stimulate human malignant mesothelioma growth, The Journal of experimental medicine, 209(3), 2012

 【Education】

-Cell Science (Liberal Arts Education Program), Genomic Medicine (Program of Dentistry), Cancer Cell Biology (Program of Dentistry; starting from 2021), Development of International Collaboration in Medical Science (Liberal Arts Education Program), International Future Dentistry with the Outcomes of Researches (Program of Dentistry), Introductory Japanese Culture (Program of Dentistry; for international students), Overview of Dentistry (Program of Dentistry; for international students), Life Science (Program of Dentistry; for international students)
+We are in charge of the following lectures for students in the Department of Dentistry: Cell Science (Liberal Arts Education Program), Genomic Medicine (Program of Dentistry), Cancer Cell Biology (Program of Dentistry; starting from 2021), Development of International Collaboration in Medical Science (Liberal Arts Education Program), International Future Dentistry with the Outcomes of Researches (Program of Dentistry), Introductory Japanese Culture (Program of Dentistry; for international students), Overview of Dentistry (Program of Dentistry; for international students), Life Science (Program of Dentistry; for international students)

 【Research】

-Postgraduate students and staffs are participating in English journal club every month.
+【Photo explanation】Postgraduate students and staffs are participating in English journal club every month.